DZeman23/COMOL-1-The-COBOL-Wavetable-Synthesizer/Presets/Skeleton-Piano/Skeleton-Piano.md

-# Skeleton-Piano Preset Tutorial
+# Skeleton-Piano Preset Tutorial (Updated for v1.1)

-This tutorial synthesizes the "Skeleton-Piano" patch using the `Comol-1` engine.
-This preset combines a hollow body, a metallic attack, and a textured digital buzz.
+This tutorial synthesizes the "Skeleton-Piano" patch using the updated `Comol-1.1` engine.
+This preset combines a hollow body, a metallic attack, and a textured digital buzz, utilizing the new pattern sequencer and time-variant filter (TVF) features[cite: 81, 110, 160].

 ## Prerequisites:
-* Source code file: `JD-ENV.COB`
+* Source code file: `COMOL-1.1.cbl` [cite: 1]
 * COBOL Compiler
 * The three source samples: `EP-TRI-BDY.raw`, `Harsh-Tine.raw`, `DirtyBuzz.raw`

 ## Phase 1: Synthesizing The Layers